Sudhamalla Babu

 - B.Tech.
 (Biotechnology), JNTU-Hyderabad, 2006

-- Assistant Professor, IISER Kolkata (current)
+- Associate Professor, IISER Kolkata (current)

 - Post Doctoral Fellow, University of Pittsburgh (2014 - 2018)